-You’ve probably come here because you’re either interested in an OmniOutliner Pro review or you just bought it and need a tutorial on how to use the powerful outlining software.
+You’ve probably come here because you’re either interested in an OmniOutliner Pro review or you just bought it and need a tutorial on how to use the powerful outliner app.

 I know how it is, because before I upgraded from OmniOutliner Essentials, there were very few reviews and tutorials for OmniOutliner Pro available online–so I decided to make my own.

-In this post, I’ll show you how to download OmniOutliner Pro, how to set it up, and how to get the most out of the software.
+In this post, I’ll show you how to download OmniOutliner Pro, how to set it up, and how to get the most out of the outlining tool.

 What You'll Find in this Post: